By Jena Kleinpeter

-No matter how hard we try to be “good” it seems that the “bad” have everything.
+No matter how hard we try to be “good” it seems the “bad” have everything.
 Comparing yourself to others is a dangerous game.
-We struggle to be a good example to others, pay our bills on time, take care of everything and everyone, and then we see someone else, who never seems to have the problems we have.
+We struggle to be a good example to others, pay our bills on time, take care of everything and everyone, and then we see someone, who never seems to have the problems we have.

 Patience and prayer help us be accountable for ourselves; thus able to make decisions sustainable through life.
 In this financially unstable environment, we should think about the future.
 Waiting for marriage and children is not a bad idea.
 It shows maturity and forethought.
 If we are accountable to God, then we need to be accountable for ourselves.
 When we are, we have the assurance that God will help us through all circumstances of life.

 Jena Kleinpeter‘s Word of the Day is a work in progress.
 She hopes to publish a 365 day devotional on the book of Psalms.
 Visit https://jenakleinpeter.com/ for more devotions in Psalms.